TheRealKCFan20/BonziWORLD/src/www/README.md

     * After that, a new public room will be created.
 * A max of 30 people are allowed in private lobbies.

 Remember that people can play YouTube videos whenever they want. **Keep your volume down, headphone users.** Chat rooms are for the most part unmoderated.
-If shit starts getting spambotty, I might start using my banhammer.
+However, If the things starts getting spambotty, I might start using my banhammer.

 ## Shoutouts to